Hypnosis Words Terms & Definitions

 Critical Faculty:

-It’s that Critical Part of us that acts as “the bouncer at the door“, also called “the gate keeper” which accepts or rejects ideas and suggestions at the conscious level.
 If you believe you’re “too young” or “too old” then your critical faculty has obviously accepted that idea, and rejected the other, allowing it to become a belief in your subconscious.
-It seems that the Critical Faculty is a critical factor for reaching the Subconscious.
+It seems that the Critical Faculty is the critical factor for reaching the Subconscious mind.

 Deepeners: